yosemitebandit/vebsite/content/notes/glossary.md

 and then fusing it with a tumor cell to make the cell immortal
 * dalton: the weight of one proton or neutron, essentially -- abbreviated `Da` or `u`, it is about 10^-27kg
+* deamidation: the removal of an amide functional group from an organic compound -- a form of protein degradation
+* parenteral: bypassing the GI tract -- like administering a drug intravenously or via inhalation